guchenghao/Notes-for-VR-Papers-and-HCI/research_method_HCI_notes.md

-# Notes for Research Method in Human Computer Interaction
+# Notes for Research Method in Human-Computer Interaction